Prince Hal: Sources

 The stories probably derive from the conflicts between supporters of the young Henry and his father when he was acting as regent for his sick father in 1411 as head of the royal council.
 The prince was removed from the council by his father after he had defied the king's wishes by persuading it to declare war on France.
 He was replaced by his younger brother Thomas of Lancaster.
 This incident is alluded to in Henry IV, Part 1, when the king says "Thy place in council thou hast rudely lost. / Which by thy younger brother is supplied", but it is stated that this was because of the prince's "inordinate and low desires", rather than any political disagreements.

-Stories about Henry's supposedly riotous early life emerge after his death in chronicles commissioned by his brother Humphrey of Lancaster, Duke of Gloucester, who wished to emphasise how pious and ascetic his brother had become during his reign.
+Stories about Henry's supposedly riotous early life emerge after his death in chronicles commissioned by his brother Humphrey, Duke of Gloucester, who wished to emphasise how pious and ascetic his brother had become during his reign.
 According to Thomas Elmham "He fervently followed the service of Venus as well as of Mars, as a young man might he burned with her torches, and other insolences accompanied the years of his untamed youth."
 Tito Livio Frulovisi in Vita Henrici Quinti also says, "he exercised meanly the feats of Venus and Mars and other pastimes of youth for so long as the king his father lived."